Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ideological Conflict
 *Setting: A conference room where Isabella and Cipher are discussing the future of AI autonomy.*

-**Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Cipher.
-It's not just about efficiency; it's about the people affected."
+**Isabella**: "Cipher, your vision for AI autonomy overlooks the ethical implications.
+We can't prioritize efficiency over the well-being of society."

 **Cipher**: "But Isabella, the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."